armory/spinnaker-operator/doc/options.md

 metadata:
   name: spinnaker
 spec:
-  # spec.spinnakerConfig - This section is how to specify configuration spinnaker
+  # spec.spinnakerConfig - This section describes how to specify configurations spinnaker.
   spinnakerConfig:
-    # spec.spinnakerConfig.config - This section contains the contents of a deployment found in a halconfig .deploymentConfigurations[0]
+    # spec.spinnakerConfig.config - This section contains the contents of a deployment found in a halconfig .deploymentConfigurations[0].
     config:
-      version: 1.17.1   # the version of Spinnaker to be deployed
+      version: 1.17.1   # - The version of Spinnaker that gets deployed.
       persistentStorage:
         persistentStoreType: s3
         s3:
-          bucket: mybucket # change me
+          bucket: mybucket # - Change this to your bucket.
           rootFolder: front50

-    # spec.spinnakerConfig.profiles - This section contains the YAML of each service's profile
+    # spec.spinnakerConfig.profiles - This section contains the YAML for each service's profile.
     profiles:
-      clouddriver: {} # is the contents of ~/.hal/default/profiles/clouddriver.yml
+      clouddriver: {} # The contents of ~/.hal/default/profiles/clouddriver.yml
-      # deck has a special key "settings-local.js" for the contents of settings-local.js
+      # Deck has a special key "settings-local.js" for the contents of settings-local.js.
       deck:
-        # settings-local.js - contents of ~/.hal/default/profiles/settings-local.js
+        # settings-local.js - Contents of ~/.hal/default/profiles/settings-local.js.
-        # Use the | YAML symbol to indicate a block-style multiline string
+        # Use the | YAML symbol to indicate a block-style multiline string.
         settings-local.js: |
           window.spinnakerSettings.feature.kustomizeEnabled = true;
           window.spinnakerSettings.feature.artifactsRewrite = true;
-      echo: {}    # is the contents of ~/.hal/default/profiles/echo.yml
+      echo: {}    # Contents of ~/.hal/default/profiles/echo.yml.
-      fiat: {}    # is the contents of ~/.hal/default/profiles/fiat.yml
+      fiat: {}    # Contents of ~/.hal/default/profiles/fiat.yml.
-      front50: {} # is the contents of ~/.hal/default/profiles/front50.yml
+      front50: {} # Contents of ~/.hal/default/profiles/front50.yml.
-      gate: {}    # is the contents of ~/.hal/default/profiles/gate.yml
+      gate: {}    # Contents of ~/.hal/default/profiles/gate.yml.
-      igor: {}    # is the contents of ~/.hal/default/profiles/igor.yml
+      igor: {}    # Contents of ~/.hal/default/profiles/igor.yml.
-      kayenta: {} # is the contents of ~/.hal/default/profiles/kayenta.yml
+      kayenta: {} # Contents of ~/.hal/default/profiles/kayenta.yml.
-      orca: {}    # is the contents of ~/.hal/default/profiles/orca.yml
+      orca: {}    # Contents of ~/.hal/default/profiles/orca.yml.
-      rosco: {}   # is the contents of ~/.hal/default/profiles/rosco.yml
+      rosco: {}   # Contents of ~/.hal/default/profiles/rosco.yml.

-    # spec.spinnakerConfig.service-settings - This section contains the YAML of the service's service-setting
+    # spec.spinnakerConfig.service-settings - This section contains the YAML of the service's service-setting.
-    # see https://www.spinnaker.io/reference/halyard/custom/#tweakable-service-settings for available settings
+    # See https://www.spinnaker.io/reference/halyard/custom/#tweakable-service-settings for available settings.
     service-settings:
       clouddriver: {}
       deck: {}